 Simply put, this microphone sounds fantastic!

-This mic produces a crisp, clear sound and enough resonance to make your recordings sound natural and rich.
+This condenser microphone produces a crisp, clear sound and enough resonance to make your vocal recordings sound natural and rich.
 Spark SL will make your audio more detailed and defined.
 It also preserves the environment’s feel.

 Blue microphones sound great, and they feel just as good.
 This is what has earned Blue a reputation.
-The Spark SL XLR isn’t cheap in appearance or feel.
+The Spark SL XLR condenser microphone isn’t cheap in appearance or feel.

-Blue includes a matching shockmount for mic use and a wooden storage case for when it’s not.
+Blue includes a matching shockmount for mic use and a storage case for when it’s not.

 The wood case is elegant and secures your mic if it needs to be taken with you on the road.